mem48/geocompr/main.md

 ```

 This can be useful if the geometry column causes problems, e.g., by occupying large amounts of RAM, or to focus the attention on the attribute data.
-For most cases, however, there is no harm in keeping the geometry column because non-spatial data operations on `sf` objects only change an object's geometry when appropriate (e.g. by disolving borders between adjacent polygons following aggregation).
+For most cases, however, there is no harm in keeping the geometry column because non-spatial data operations on `sf` objects only change an object's geometry when appropriate (e.g. by dissolving borders between adjacent polygons following aggregation).
 This means that proficiency with attribute data in `sf` objects equates to proficiency with data frames in R.
 For many applications, the tidyverse package **dplyr** offers the most effective and intuitive approach of working with data frames, hence the focus on this approach in this section.^[
 Unlike objects of class `Spatial` of the **sp** package, `sf` objects are also compatible with the **tidyverse** packages **dplyr** and **ggplot2**.